fishcharlie/jquery-and-browser-storage/README.md

  - Import jQuery (Hint: use the line above)
  - Create a heading tag (h1, h2, or h3)
  - Give it a class
- - Create an inline-style tag below your jQuery import
+ - Create an inline-script tag below your jQuery import
  - Use jQuery to select this heading, and change its color

 Bonus: